13-Joban/WPF-Blog/README.md

   a.
 In the Project name box, enter Names.
   b.
-Select the Place solution and project in the same directory check box. c.Optionally, choose a different Location to save your code. d.Select the Next button.
+Select the Place solution and project in the same directory check box.
+  c.
+Optionally, choose a different Location to save your code.
+  d.
+Select the Next button.

 ### Important parts of Visual Studio